FunctionLab/humanbase-docs/docs/seek.rst

 A query can be two or more genes (up to ~150).
 A key assumption of SEEK is that the query genes should be, to an extent, functionally related.
 For example, the query should be biologically coherent and represent a common biological process, function, module, or physical interactions.
-In many cases, researchers query genes discovered from a differential expression analysis.
+In many cases, researchers query genes discovered from a differential expression analysis or a screen.

 .. figure:: img/SEEK_Getting_Started_1.png
     :width: 800px